-CORE COURSES IN NURSING (19 Credits)
+CORE COURSES IN NURSING (10 credits)

-- NUR 651 Advanced Methods in Nursing Research I (Qualitative Methods)
+- NUR 651 Advanced Methods in Nursing Research I (Qualitative Methods) (3 crs)

-- NUR 652 Advanced Methods in Nursing Research II (Quantitative Methods)
+- NUR 652 Advanced Methods in Nursing Research II (Quantitative Methods) (3 crs)

-- NUR 671 Role Development in Nursing
+- NUR 671 Role Development in Nursing Research (3 crs)

-METHODS ELECTIVES (6 credits)
+METHODS ELECTIVES (6 crs)

-FREE ELECTIVES (3 Credits)
+FREE ELECTIVES (3 crs)